top of page

 Costa Rica Application

-or email Dr. George Farnsworth at farnsworth@xavier.edu.
+or email Dr. Annie Ray at raya6@xavier.edu

 Faculty

 Dr. Ray teaches General Biology II, Entomology, Parasitology, Darwinism, and senior research at Xavier.
-She has taught the Costa Rica study abroad course six times since 2011.
+She has taught the Costa Rica study abroad course seven times since 2011.
 Her research focuses on the chemical ecology, behavior, and trapping of beetles, and her current work is on invasive species.
 Dr. Ray is excited to share her love of tropical biodiversity with students.

 Email: raya6@xavier.edu